Banhine National Park: Fauna

 18 species of fish have been found in the park.
 The African lungfish, two killifish species and two barbel species have developed ways to deal with predictable periods of drought.
 At times, the wetlands are completely dry on the surface.

 The Banhine National Park used to be home to Cape buffalo, sable, common tsessebe, hartebeest, Selous' zebra, and blue wildebeest.
-Many of these animals were destroyed during the civil wars of the 1980s and early 1990s.
+Populations of many of these animals were destroyed during the civil wars of the 1980s and early 1990s.
 However, the park is still home to endangered wattled cranes and to many migratory birds.
 Results of an aerial survey in October 2004 showed that the park had healthy populations of ostrich, kudu, impala, reedbuck, duiker, steenbok, porcupine, warthog and oribi.
 Predators such as leopards, lions, servals, spotted hyenas and even cheetahs are also found in the national park.

 People

 There is a small human population in the reserve, damaging the environment by slash-and-burn cultivation of maize, sorghum, cassava and sugar cane.
 With drought, the crops fail and the people revert to hunting and fishing, placing stress on the fauna.
-The government is encouraging people to move out of the park by building permanent water sources outside of the reserve and giving incentives to those who move.
+The government is encouraging people to move out of the park by building permanent water sources outside of the reserve and giving incentives for relation.

 However, in 2013, in recognition of the fact that many communities had resettled into the park, the borders were changed to reflect this fact and facilitate the management of the area as a wildlife haven.